Woosmap/geofencing-android-sdk/README.md

 ```java
 WoosmapSettings.currentLocationTimeFilter = 30;
 ```

+The default parameters are defined by tests in order to obtain the best data while consuming the least amount of battery, you can modify them you can modify them according to the use cases.
 ### Retrieve User Location

 In your `mainAcitivity` , create a Listener connect to the interface `Woosmap.LocationReadyListener` and set a callback to retrieve user current location.